 While other cultures treat their elderly as national treasures, many of whom impart wisdom to the younger generations over TV, ours cancels a TV series if it attracts an audience older than 35.
-Commercials on those stations perpetuate the myth that, although it may be “great to be silver,” chances are that anyone over 50 who can still dress himself without drooling needs dentures, laxatives, and most likely, diapers.
+Commercials on those stations perpetuate the myth that, although it may be “great to be silver,” chances are that anyone over 50 who can still dress without drooling needs dentures, laxatives, and most likely, diapers.
 No matter how many times John Glenn courageously circled the earth as a 76-year-old astronaut, you know the main thing on his mind was keeping his teeth in his mouth while wondering about his next bowel movement.

 That’s the way old folks are.